circularvortex/testme/sites/all/modules/uc_views/README.txt

 on these data.

 The module will install a number of database views, which is needed for some of the default views that ships with this module.
-If that is a problem for you, you should disable the views, and remove the database views after installation (the sql to remove the views are found in the .install file).
+If that is a problem for you, you should keep theese disabled, and remove the database views after installation (the sql to remove the views are found in the .install file).

 Ubercart Views is developed with the help of Lenio A/S (www.lenio.dk)